Tyson Fury Family History

 From these two fighters came in Tyson’s time:

-Meanwhile Tyson Fury’s boxing career has been very much a family affair.
-His father John has been his cornerman and often his publicist, his uncle Pat his trainer, and his younger brothers cheerleaders at his fights.
-The Fury males are close-knit.
+The Family and Boxing.
+Tyson’s boxing career meanwhile has been very much a family affair.
+His father John has been his cornerman and often his publicist, his uncle Peter his trainer, and his younger brothers cheerleaders at his fights.

 Tyson Fury’s Family Tree